identy/RPi.SenseHat/README.md

 - Changes by https://github.com/Stefan-Xp/RPi.SenseHat

- * TODO :: Addded the "Threadending" to all Views - Now it is possible to switch through different Views using the "Next" Button on the GUI
+ * TODO? :: Addded the "Threadending" to all Views - Now it is possible to switch through different Views using the "Next" Button on the GUI
- * TODO :: Added Demos "ScrollingClock" and "BinaryClock" which do exactly what you would think of them on the LED Matrix
+ * TODO :: Added Views "ScrollingClock" and "BinaryClock?" which do exactly what you would think of them on the LED Matrix